nasa/cumulus/docs/data-cookbooks/error-handling.md

 Note: In the example below, YAML syntax (i.e. `&ErrorEqualDefaults` and `<<: *ErrorEqualDefaults`) is used to create references to reusable blocks which makes the definition less repetitive.
 Read more here: [YAML - Anchors, References, Extend](https://blog.daemonl.com/2016/02/yaml.html).

+## TODO: Is this a legit workflow example?

 ```yaml
 CNMExampleWorkflow:
   Comment: 'Tests Workflow from Kinesis Stream'